jogp10/gapp/README.md

 * Integrate clear track risk into strategy calculator
 * Account for tyre "wobble" and wear in the strategy calculator
 * Automate data collection for long term analysis

-If you have any suggestions or features you'd like to see in GAPP, please don't hesitate to contact me at:

-*JakeR1342@gmail.com*